 Become a Show-Don’t-Tell Jedi

 It’s true, we’ve written a lot of books on description.
-But the largest descriptive database available to writers is actually at One Stop for Writers:
+But our largest descriptive database is actually at One Stop for Writers:

 Talents and Skills